KhronosGroup/VK-GL-CTS/external/vulkancts/README.md

 Building CTS
 ------------

-To build dEQP, you need first to download sources for zlib, libpng, jsoncpp, glslang, vulkan-docs, spirv-headers, and spirv-tools.
+To build dEQP, you need first to download sources for zlib, libpng, jsoncpp, glslang, vulkan-docs, spirv-tools and others.

 To download sources, run:

 	python3 external/fetch_sources.py

-You may need to re-run `fetch_sources.py` to update to the latest glslang, vulkan-docs and spirv-tools revisions occasionally.

-You also need to install lxml python module by running:

-	python3 -m pip install lxml
+The required versions of external sources may change from time to time, so you should run `fetch_sources.py` when switching branches or pulling changes to make sure you have the right versions.

 With CMake out-of-source builds are always recommended.
 Create a build directory of your choosing, and in that directory generate Makefiles or IDE project